FrustratedGameDev/Papers/FinalReport/finalReport.md

 We expect that this qualitative analysis of the literature will continue to be a valued approach to defining differences across an environment.

 # References

-- Add all the papers from the large cluster analysis repgrid  FinalRepGrid03223_02.svg
-- Add papers that discussed what a repgrid is.

 [1]: Tracy Hall, Sarah Beecham, David Bowes, David Gray, and Steve Counsell.
 2012.
 A Systematic Literature Review on Fault Prediction Performance in Software Engineering.
 IEEE Trans.
 Softw.
 Eng.
 38, 6 (November 2012), 1276-1304.